alturkeydev/league-of-legends-discord-bot/README.md

 The bot will allow you to:
 * Lookup players in any region
-* Search foroptimal builds for youe champion
+* Search for optimal builds for youe champion
 * Counter matchup
 * LoL stats